Load balancing policies without feedback using timed replicas: Introduction

+The feedback communication overhead and the noisiness of estimates get exacerbated for the case of multiple dispatchers, which is common for modern data centers comprising of a huge number of servers.
+A load balancing system with multiple dispatchers is analyzed in~\cite{Vargaftik20,Zhou2021PER}, where the authors consider policies that require infrequent communication between servers and dispatchers.
+In these policies, the dispatchers perform load balancing based on a local estimate of the queue length.
+It is observed that in such systems, jobs could be concurrently dispatched by different dispatchers to the same server which might drive the system to instability.

-Join idle queue policy is another load balancing approach which has a low message overhead and a very good performance characteristics~\cite{Lu11}.
-In this policy, idle queues willingly inform the dispatcher about their idleness and the dispatcher notes this in an associated memory.
-An arriving jobs is sent to an idle queue selected randomly from the list if it is non-empty and therefore this policy has an overhead of at most 1 message per job.
+An alternative low feedback policy that uses memory, is join the idle queue (JIQ) policy.
+In this policy, idle queues willingly inform the dispatcher about their idleness and the dispatcher lists this in an associated memory.
+This policy records accurate information of idleness of all queues, and has very good performance characteristics~\cite{Lu11}.
+An arriving job is sent to an idle queue selected randomly from the list if it is non-empty and therefore this policy has an overhead of a single feedback message in each busy period per server.
 Some recent load balancing policies that make use of memory in their dispatching decisions appear in~\cite{Gamarnik18, Hellemans20}.